-Linking Kaikoura and Christchurch, this route follows an historic inland road from the Pacific Coast through mountain ranges to reach the farmed Canterbury plains and onto the revitalised city of Ōtautahi Christchurch.
+Linking Kaikōura and Canterbury, this route follows a historic inland road from the Pacific Coast through mountain ranges to reach the farmed Canterbury plains and onto the revitalised city of Ōtautahi Christchurch.

-A quieter, safer alternative to State Highway 1, the Hurunui Trail traverses a diverse range of landscapes – from the rocky Pacific Coast through mountain ranges, tussock lands, pastoral farms and wine country.
-Along the way are a range of historic sites and other rural attractions including inland Canterbury towns and Waipara wine country.
+A quieter, safer and more enjoyable alternative to State Highway 1, the Hurunui Trail traverses a diverse range of landscapes – from the rocky Pacific Coast through mountain ranges, tussock lands, pastoral farms and wine country.
+Along the way are a range of historic sites and other rural attractions including charming inland Canterbury towns.

 This route can be ridden in either direction, but we describe it here from north to south, starting in Kaikōura township and finishing in Ōtautahi Christchurch.

 61km, 4–5 hours

-The ride starts by crossing the Kowhai River via a ford (Kowhai Ford Road) and onto the Inland Kaikōura Road (formally State Highway 70 – also known as the Inland Kaikoura Road.
+The ride starts by crossing the Kowhai River via a ford (Kowhai Ford Road) and onto the Inland Kaikōura Road (formally State Highway 70).

 The landforms around here still show the effects of the massive November 2016 earthquake, with the road crossing faultlines and scars.